dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - Probes located in sex chromosomes -> They can trigger false positives in the differential methylation analysis.
 They can be identified with the `getSex()` function.

 - Cross-reactive/multimapping probes -> Some of the probes can map to multiple locations in the genome, leading to confounding signals.
-Cross reactive probes have been documented in the literature (Chen et al., 2013; Pidsley et al., 2016)
+Cross reactive probes have been documented in the literature ([Chen et al., 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/); [Pidsley et al., 2016](https://pubmed.ncbi.nlm.nih.gov/23314698/)).
+Some packages like `maxprobes` allow for easy removal in `minfi` objects.

-- Probes with detection p-values > 0.05 (0.01)
+- Probes with detection p-values > 0.05 (0.01).
+The detection p-value is a measure of the confidence in the signal of a probe, calacu

 ### Normalization